MFarabi619/LaTeXResumeSync/README.md

 - Move off LaTeX and just code out the resume in a web app that the user can interact with.

-What this project is NOT:
+## Additional Thoughts
-- A replacement for [Resumake](https://latexresu.me/), which is a great project you should check out.
-While Resumake is a step in the right direction and I've considered forking it, it's far from ideal for my needs as it still runs into the same shortcomings as general resume maker solutions.
-As the project and its userbase grows, they will likely have to incorporate premium features.
+- This project is NOT a replacement for [Resumake](https://latexresu.me/), which is a great project you should check out.
+    - While Resumake is a step in the right direction and I've considered forking it, it's far from ideal for my needs as it still runs into the same shortcomings as general resume maker solutions.
+    - As the project and its userbase grows, so will the feature requests and the time/effort to maintain it, so they will likely have to incorporate premium features.
 It's better that I start this project now rather than later after I get locked in with them.
+- I would like to grow my skills in the the domain of back-end development, and this is an excellent opportunity.
+    - I refuse to follow code-along tutorials and make cookie-cutter projects.
+        - They don't really solve any real problems, and become abandonware that will not be maintained.
+    - I prefer to learn by reading documentation and coming to my own conclusions.
+        - I learn much faster.
+Videos are too slow and/or skip over the difficult parts.
+        - You don't get to skip the difficult parts in real life.
+            - There will be times when you will feel like throwing your monitor across the room.
+Better to feel it now than later.
+        - I figure out the best practices along the way, and the knowledge sticks far better.
+    - This is a project that that does solve a problem, and needs to solve it well.
+        - I have no other choice but to maintain it and provide the best possible experience, because this is something I actively use.
+    - I considered getting this project started as a hackathon submission, but this is too niche of a problem to have a meaningful impact on society.